Figu404/Chili-schallaren/doc/timelog.md

 ### 2021-12-28

 Filip, 2 hours, Programed a litle template for the program, and a internet class to connect to the internet.

+### 2021-12-29

+Jakob, 1 hour, cloning code - had problems but asked Filip which help solve it in 15 minitues

+### 2021-12-30

+Jakob, 30 minitues, wrote code for sensor